apiman/apiman/README.md

 The above maven command will do the following:

 1. A full build of apiman
-2. Download WildFly 10.x
+2. Download WildFly
-3. Unpack and configure WildFly 10.x
+3. Unpack and configure WildFly
-4. Deploy the WildFly 10.x version of apiman to WildFly
+4. Deploy the WildFly version of Apiman to WildFly

 Once WildFly has started up, and if all went well, you can point your browser to the [API Manager](http://localhost:8080/apimanui/) and log in (either register a new user